nleaf/nleaf.github.io/disk-based-backup-calculator.md

 template: seo
 label: SEO
 name: seo
-seo_title: Cloud Computing and Data Center Infrastructure as a Service
+seo_title: ''
-description: Expedient is the local cloud, colocation, IaaS and DRaaS provider in Baltimore, Boston, Cleveland, Columbus, Indianapolis, Memphis and Pittsburgh.
+description: Expedient’s Disaster Recovery as a Service solutions have been recognized in the Gartner Magic Quadrant for DRaaS and offer fast, total network failover without IP and DNS changes.
 image: ''

 ---